jonfoo9/transaction-scanner/README.md

 # Prerequisites
 For running the service, ensure you have `Docker` installed locally

+## Local development
+Ensure you have Java 21 installed.
+In the project direction, run

 # Getting Started
 Follow these steps to get the service up and running: